-This procedure describes how to onboard a Firepower Threat Defense (FTD) device using a registration token.
-This onboarding method is especially beneficial if your FTD is assigned an IP address using DHCP.
+This procedure describes how to onboard a Firepower Threat Defense (FTD) version 6.6+ device using a registration key.
+This method is the recommended way of onboarding the FTD device to CDO and is beneficial if your FTD is assigned an IP address using DHCP.
 If that IP address changes for some reason, your FTD remains connected to CDO.
 Additionally, your FTD can have an address on your local area network, and as long as it can access the outside network, it can be onboarded to CDO using this method.

-- This method of onboarding is currently available for FTD 6.4 releases and to customers connecting to defenseorchestrator.cisco.com.
-It is not yet available for customers connecting to defenseorchestrator.cisco.eu.
+- This method of onboarding is currently available for FTD 6.6+ releases and to customers connecting to defenseorchestrator.com, defenseorchestrator.eu, and apj.cdo.cisco.com.

-- Make sure your device is managed by Firepower Device Manager, not Firepower Management Center.
+- Make sure your device is managed by Firepower Device Manager (FDM), not Firepower Management Center (FMC).

-- Log in to the FTD's, Firepower Device Manager and make sure that there are no pending changes waiting on the device.
+- Log in to the FTD's FDM UI and make sure that there are no pending changes waiting on the device.

 - Make sure DNS is configured properly on your FTD device.

-- Make sure the time services are configured properly on the FTD device.
+- Make sure the time services are configured on the FTD device.

-- Log on to the FTD using Firepower Device Manager.
+- Log on to the FTD using FDM.

 - Read the warning and click Unregister to unregister the device.

-To onboard a Firepower Threat Defense Device using a registration token, follow this procedure:
+To onboard an FTD using a registration key, follow this procedure:

 - Log in to CDO.

-- On the Onboard FTD Device screen, click Use Token.
+- On the Onboard FTD Device screen, click Use Registration Key.

-- In step 1 of the onboarding wizard, give the device a name.
+- Enter the device name in the Device Name field.
 This could be the hostname of the device or any other name you choose.

-Note: If you move away from the onboarding screen after the token is generated and before the device is fully onboarded, you will not be able to return to the onboarding screen; however, CDO creates a placeholder for that device on the Device & Services page.
-When you select the device's placeholder, you will be able to see the token for that device, on that page.
+Note: If you move away from the onboarding screen after the key is generated and before the device is fully onboarded, you will not be able to return to the onboarding screen; however, CDO creates a placeholder for that device on the Device & Services page.
+When you select the device's placeholder, you will be able to see the key for that device, on that page.

-- Click the Copy icon to copy the registration token.
+- Click the Copy icon to copy the registration key.

 - Under System Settings, click Cloud Services.

-- In the Registration Key field, paste the registration token that you generated in CDO.
+- In the Registration Key field, paste the registration key that you generated in CDO.

 - Click Register and then Accept the Cisco Disclosure.
 FDM sends the registration request to CDO.